aeadio/dotfiles/README.md

 As usual, symlinks are set up from the home folder into the relevant files/directories as needed.
 Symlinks are set up by Ansible.

+## How do I use them?

+These are my personal dotfiles.
+If you find something useful here, you are free to use any or all of it under the terms of [0BSD](https://opensource.org/licenses/0BSD) (excepting, of course, any files that attribute credit to another author, and any Git submodules).

+Feel free to fork, but make it your own.
+I make no effort to generalize my setup for consumption and/or remove any assumptions or personal choices.

 ## Zsh

 The most interesting part is `zsh/`.
 I do not use any configuration frameworks with Zsh, and I only use a handful of third-party plugins.
 The rest is bespoke.
 Since Zsh is one of my most heavily used tools, I put a good deal of effort into creating a configuration that is powerful, but still user friendly, and fast.